Limekiller/lido/README.md

 #### Installation

 Clone this repository and install and update Node to the latest version.
 I'm running Node v15.3.0 and NPM v7.0.14.
 You'll also need Aria2 running in the background, so install that as well.

+Then, add a "TV" and "Movies" directory to the /media subfolder.
 Then

 - `cd /path/to/install`
 - `npm install`
 - `npm run build`